cossacklabs/product-docs/acra/acra-in-depth/architecture/sdks.md

 the later will attempt to decrypt the data and encrypt it with a new key.
 If succeeded, Acra will then be able to transparently decrypt the data.

+You can also configure AcraServer to re-encrypt AcraStructs into AcraBlock to increase future decryption performance.

 ## Which FRs/NFRs does it implement

 * Data encryption/decryption on client (application) side